wdporter/i-am-that-vuepress/42-reality-cannot-be-expressed/readme.md

 They coëxist.

 **M:**&ensp;When you talk of the old self and new, whom do you have in mind?
-As there is continuïty in memory between the two, each remembering the other, how can you speak of two selves?
+As there is continuity in memory between the two, each remembering the other, how can you speak of two selves?

 **Q:**&ensp;One is a slave to habits, the other is not.
 One conceptualises, the other is free from all ideas.